Tawfig Al-Rabiah: Early life and education

 He worked as an assistant professor at King Saud University between 1999 and 2002.

 Political career

-From 2002 to 2007, he was director-general of the Saudi Arabian General Investment Authority.
-In 2007, he became director-general for Saudi Authority for Industrial Cities and Technology Zones (MODON).
+Before his ministerial appointments, Al-Rabiah served as director general of the Information and Communications Technology sector at the Saudi Arabian General Investment Authority (SAGIA).
+In April 2007, he was appointed director general of the Saudi Authority for Industrial Cities and Technology Zones (MODON), serving until December 2011.

-Minister of Commerce and Industry (2011-2016)
+Minister of Commerce and Industry (2011–2016)

-AlRabiah became a member of the Council of Ministers in Saudi Arabia when he was appointed Minister of Commerce and Industry in 2011.
-During his tenure, he was on the council for a number of subsidiary economic councils, including Member of the Supreme Petroleum & Minerals Council, member of the board of directors of General Investment Fund, and Member of the General Committee for the Council of Ministers.
-He served on all three between 2011 and 2015.
+On 13 December 2011, Al-Rabiah was appointed Minister of Commerce and Industry.
+He held the post until May 2016, when he was appointed Minister of Health.